Switzerland’s new cannabis pilot program can create new opportunities for the industry.

 Final Thoughts on Cannabis Cultivation in Switzerland

-If you are looking to grow marijuana, there are many challenges to get licensing for cannabis in Switzerland with the pilot program.
+If you are looking to grow marijuana, there are many challenges to getting licensing for cannabis in Switzerland with the pilot program.
 You’ll need to be prepared to meet the hefty regulatory requirements of GAP.
 GrowerIQ understands these challenges and can help your cannabis cultivation business succeed with its revolutionary seed-to-sale software and consulting services.
 GrowerIQ offers cultivators the software infrastructure and quality assurance tools like standard operating procedures (SOPs) that help growers comply with stringent quality assurance requirements.
 GrowerIQ consultants can help you get licensed and assist you in implementing good business practices that result in better cannabis products and greater control of your financial success.

 Find Out More

-GrowerIQ’s seed-to-sale software is a critical system to help you comply with medical marijuana cultivation in SVG.
+GrowerIQ’s seed-to-sale software is a critical system to help you comply with medical marijuana cultivation in Switzerland.
 Our experts can help you create a successful international cannabis venture and strive within any legal framework.
 To learn more, get in touch with our Cannabis professionals by completing the form below.

 Let us know how to reach you, and we’ll get in touch to discuss your project.